-It can be a shock to discover that your rights as a tenant are different from those of the renter next door — especially if it means you can be evicted more easily.
-While most types of rental housing in the province are covered by British Columbia’s main residential tenancy law, some aren’t.
-Learn what law applies to you, find answers to common questions, and know where to go for help when there's a problem.
+It can be a shock to discover that your rights as a renter differ from those of the renter next door — especially if it means you can be evicted more easily.
+While most types of rental arrangements in the province are covered by British Columbia’s main residential tenancy law, some aren’t.
+Learn what laws apply to you, find answers to common questions, and know where to go for help when there's a problem.

 What you should know

 "I moved into a rental unit as Jordan's roommate.
 It didn't go well.
-A week later, Jordan gave me two weeks notice to leave.
+Within a month, Jordan gave me two weeks notice to leave.
 Wait, what?
 I thought only a landlord could evict me.
 And I thought I got a month’s notice.
 But I learned that roommates aren't covered by the main tenancy law.
 And if I wanted to dispute the notice, I'd have to bring a legal action."

-Most rental housing in BC is governed by the Residential Tenancy Act.
+Most rental housing situations in BC are governed by the Residential Tenancy Act.
 This is BC’s main law setting out protections for tenants and landlords.
-It applies to rental apartments and rented houses, including secondary suites.
-It also applies to rentals in many other types of housing, such as rented strata units and rented co-op units.
+It applies to a broad range of rentals, from apartments to secondary suites to rented strata units.

-But your particular arrangement may fall outside this main law.
-For example, if you live in a mobile home park, you’re subject to a different tenancy law (covered here) If you live in a co-op, there’s a different law for you as well (covered here.)
+But some types of rentals fall outside this main law.
+For example, if you live in a mobile home park, you’re subject to a different tenancy law (covered here).
+If you live in a co-op that you are a member of, there’s a different law for you as well (covered here).

 The information below applies to tenancies covered by the Residential Tenancy Act.